Pilgrim Holiness Church: International Apostolic Holiness Church

 The Union gradually developed into a church organization in order to provide church homes for the converts and the conservation of the work.
 In 1905 the name was changed to International Apostolic Holiness Union and Churches.
 At the General Assembly of 1905 the Foreign Missionary Board and the co-board of the Revivalist had appointed Charles and Lettie Cowman the General Superintendent and Edwin A. Kilbourne the Vice-General Superintendent for Korea, Japan and China.
 The interdenominational features also faded out, and in 1913 the name was altered to International Apostolic Holiness Church.
+Its doctrine was decidedly Wesleyan Methodist.

 In 1919, the Indiana, Illinois-Missouri, and Kansas-Oklahoma Conferences of the Holiness Christian Church were received by the General Assembly of the International Apostolic Holiness Church.
 The Holiness Christian Church had its beginning in a revival movement around Philadelphia, Pennsylvania, in 1882, and was organized at Linwood, Pennsylvania, in 1889 as the Holiness Christian Association.
 By 1919 it was known as the Holiness Christian Church and was composed of four conferences; it also sponsored a missionary work in Central America.

 The Pentecostal Rescue Mission joined the International Holiness Church in March 1922, and became the New York District.
 It had originated at Binghamton, New York, in 1897, and had spread until it included missions, rescue work, camp meetings, orphanage activities, churches, and a missionary work in Alaska.